gem/oq-engine/doc/manual/oq-manual.rst

 below:

--  ``rupture_model_file``: a parameter used to define the path to the earthquake rupturemodel file describing the scenario event.
+-  ``rupture_model_file``: a parameter used to define the path to the earthquake *Rupture Model* file describing the scenario event.

 -  ``rupture_mesh_spacing``: a parameter used to specify the mesh size (in km) used by the OpenQuake engine to discretize the rupture.
 Note that the